 Flood events can have an adverse impact on both the agricultural and natural resources of the Neches region.
 The Neches region contains land that is utilized for crops, grazing lands, timber, and wildlife management areas.
 As this region lies primarily within the Piney Woods Region, over 60% of the total agricultural acreage is utilized for timber production.
-The other major function of these lands is for grazing pastures which covers over 1.8 million acres.
-Table 1-13 details the area of the Neches region that is divided into use for farming, forestry, ranching, or otherwise utilized for urban development.
+The other major function of these lands is for grazing pastures which cover over 1.8 million acres.
+Table 1-14 details the area of the Neches region that is divided into use for farming, forestry, ranching, or otherwise utilized for urban development.

 Land Use Total Area in Region (Sq.
 Mi.)
-Total Area in Region at Risk of Flooding (Sq.
+Area in Region at Risk of Flooding (Sq.
+Mi.)
+Percentage of Total Land Use Area in Region at Risk of Flooding (Sq.
 Mi.)

-Farming 1,161 629
+Farming 1,161 629 54%

-Forestry 7,138 2,313
+Forestry 7,138 2,313 32%

-Ranching 2,280 572
+Ranching 2,280 572 25%

-Urban Development 823 197
+Urban Development 823 197 24%

-TABLE 1-13: REGIONAL LAND USE SUMMARY
+TABLE 1-14: REGIONAL LANI D USE SUMMARY

-Source: Task 2A Existing Flood Hazard & USDA Land Use Agriculture
+Source: Task 2A Existing Flood Hazard & USDA Land Use 2 Agriculture